Password correct. Please wait...

 update references

 Yes.
-That's exactly what neo Replace was built for.
+That is exactly what neo Replace was built for.
 When replacing a media file, existing references in the WordPress database are updated so the new image appears wherever the old image was embedded.

-This is especially important if the filename, the file extension or the image format changes when replacing. neo Replace takes into account contents from posts and pages, post meta fields, WordPress options, ACF fields and data structures stored by page builders, among others.
+This is especially important if the filename, the file extension or the image format changes during replacement. neo Replace takes into account, among other things, content from posts and pages, post meta fields, WordPress options, ACF fields and data structures stored by page builders.

-This reduces broken image links, damaged media references and unnecessary manual follow-up work.
+This reduces broken image links, broken media references and unnecessary manual rework.

 WooCommerce